This post is part of the "Definitive Guide To Windows 10 Servicing" blog series.

 Now that most enterprises are in the process of migrating to Windows 10, IT project managers are starting to look beyond the initial rollout project and turn their attention on how to maintain the new OS.
 Since Windows 10 departed from Microsoft's tried and true 3-4 year release schedule in favor of a modern Windows-as-a-Service model, pushing two new versions a year, maintenance will be continuous and iterative.
 In other words, you had better get ready to manage a lot of change, all of the time!

-As you might know, Microsoft has, after much confusion and frustration, recently clarified its version release timelines.
-Starting in September 2017 with the Fall Creators Update, Microsoft will align its Windows 10 versions with the Office 365 and SCCM support cycles and ship one major upgrade in March and in September.
-Furthermore, the announcement outlined the new support timelines: Each new OS version will be supported for 18 months (Microsoft has granted 6-month extensions for versions 1511, 1607, 1703, & 1709).
-Since Microsoft will support multiple channels at once, you don’t need to move all devices to the same channel at the same time.
+As you might know, Microsoft recently aligned its Windows 10 versions with the Office 365 and SCCM support cycles and ship one major upgrade in March and in September.
+Theoretically, each of these version will be supported for 18 months, so you don’t need to move all devices to the same channel at the same time.
 But beware, this has major consequences for both your Windows 10 release adoption strategy, and your deployment strategy.

 Microsoft's Definition Of Deployment Rings

 Deployment rings in Windows 10 are similar to the deployment groups most organizations constructed for previous major revision upgrades.
 They are simply a method by which to separate machines into a deployment timeline.
 With Windows 10, you construct deployment rings a bit differently in each servicing tool, but the concepts remain the same.